https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Sea purslane, (Sesuvium portulacastrum), coastal plant, withstands wind and salt spray, smooth, fleshy linear leaves, 5 petals, pink flowers to 10 mm, black seeds in seed capsules, salty taste, raw leaves used as garnish, folk medicine, antibacterial, anticandidal, antifungal.

-Ecdysterone | pioneer species on beaches, dune restoration, Aizoaceae
+| Ecdysterone | pioneer species on beaches, used for sand dune restoration, Aizoaceae

-Sea Purslane Mudbrick Herb Cottage.
+Sea Purslane Mudbrick Herb Cottage

 Sea Purslane Tucker Bush.